The Electronics and Communications Syllabus for each semester is as follows:

-A Graduate in Electronics & Communication Engineering, would be equipped with fundamentals of Electronics and communication as well as a strong mathematical aptitude.
-He/She would be able solve complex challenges in Electronics and Telecommunication Engineering, and thus would be adequately prepared for a career in research, design, manufacture, and maintenance in the fields of consumer electronics, electronic media, Bio-Medical, Automobile-control, communication, software, Computer hardware, and other electronic fields.
+There are a plethora of Electronics and Communication Engineering jobs available for those who graduate in this field.
+A Graduate in Electronics and Communication Engineering would be equipped with fundamentals of Electronics and Communication as well as a strong mathematical aptitude.
+One would be able to solve the complex challenges and would be adequately prepared for a career in research, design, manufacture, and maintenance in the fields of consumer electronics, electronic media, bio-medical, automobile-control, communication, software, computer hardware, and other electronic fields.

 4 Years (8 Semesters)

 Passed in 2nd PUC/ 12th Grade/Equivalent Exam with English as one of the Languages and obtained a minimum of 45% of marks in aggregate in Physics and Mathematics along with Chemistry / Biotechnology / Biology / Electronics / Computers (40% for reserved category candidates).